Qt Entity Creator

 QPointer<<Entity>DetailDialog> self = this;

-QFuture<SaveResult> future = QtConcurrent::run([self, entity]() -> SaveResult {
+QFuture<SaveResult> future = QtConcurrent::run(

 return exception_helper::wrap_async_fetch<SaveResult>([&]() -> SaveResult {